AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47559-preview-email-template-not-fully-visible.md

 ---
 title: "ACSD-47559: [!UICONTROL Preview Template] for email not fully visible"
-description: Apply the ACSD-47559 patch to fix the Adobe Commerce issue where static content deploy fails when using compact strategy.
+description: Apply the ACSD-47559 patch to fix the Adobe Commerce issue where the [!UICONTROL Preview Template] area for emails is not fully visible.
 ---

 # ACSD-47559: [!UICONTROL Preview Template] for email not fully visible